Noupin/atropos/README.md

 - The render layout for generated shorts can be selected via `RENDER_LAYOUT` in `server/config.py`.
 Available options are `centered`, `centered_with_corners`, `no_zoom`, and `left_aligned`.
+- Set `DELETE_UPLOADED_CLIPS` in `server/config.py` to automatically remove
+  rendered clip files after successful uploads.
+The desktop upload controls can override this setting for individual clips when needed.

 ## Git Reversion